-Albright has appeared as the guest artist with such orchestras as the BBC Concert Orchestra (14-concert tour with Maestro Keith Lockhart, 2015); the Edmonton (Canada), Fort Smith, Lansing, Phoenix, Seattle, San Francisco, and Victoria (Canada) Symphonies; the Kymi Sinfonietta (Finland); and the Boston Pops.
-He has performed worldwide, including at the Kennedy Center for the Performing Arts; the Salle Cortot (Paris, France); the Arsht Center for the Performing Arts (Miami); and Alice Tully Hall (New York).
-Albright has collaborated five times with revered cellist Yo-Yo Ma: at the honorary degree ceremony at Harvard University for Senator Ted Kennedy; at a 10th anniversary remembrance of 9/11; at the 60th anniversary of the Universal Declaration of Human Rights with Nobel Laureate Toni Morrison; at the Aspen Institute’s Citizen Artistry conference in New York; and with the Silk Road Project.
+Albright has collaborated with such artists as violinist Joshua Bell, Vocalist/Conductor Bobby McFerrin, and cellist Yo-Yo Ma (five times): at the honorary degree ceremony at Harvard University for Senator Ted Kennedy; at a 10th anniversary remembrance of 9/11; at the 60th anniversary of the Universal Declaration of Human Rights with Nobel Laureate Toni Morrison; at the Aspen Institute’s Citizen Artistry conference in New York; and with the Silk Road Project.

 2017 - 2018 Concert Season